MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 From the Q# developer perspective, entry points are ordinary operations annotated with `@EntryPoint()`.
 Moreover, Q# entry points may be entry points for an entire application (for example, in Q# standalone executable programs), or may be an interface between a Q# program and the host program for an application (for example, when you use Q# with Python or .NET), such that the name "main" could be misleading when applied to a Q# entry point.

-We recommend that you use naming entry points that reflect the use of the `@EntryPoint()` attribute by using the general advice for naming operations listed above.
+When you name operations, remember the general advice that is listed above.
+Name entry points in a way that reflects use of the `@EntryPoint()` attribute.

 # [Guidance](#tab/guidance)

 We recommend:

-- Do not name entry point operations as "main."
+- Don't name entry point operations as "main."
 - Name entry point operations as ordinary operations.

 # [Examples](#tab/examples)